finos/spring-bot/index.md

 </div></section>

-<section class="front-page-alt"><div class="inner"><aside markdown="1>
+<section class="front-page-alt"><div class="inner"><aside markdown="1">

 # MVC For Bots

-Spring Bot has similar logic to Spring Web MVC, in that it handles the MVC (Model, View, Controller) pattern for your code.
+Spring Bot has similar logic to Spring Web MVC, in that it handles the MVC (Model, View, Controller) pattern for your code:

 </aside><div markdown="1">